 - Fire-safety systems incompatible with architectural layouts

-A recent analysis of 200+ mid-rise projects found that buildings with comprehensive, well-coordinated CDs averaged 12% fewer change orders compared to those with standard documentation practices.
+- A recent analysis of 200+ mid-rise projects found that well-coordinated CDs averaged 12% fewer change orders compared to those with standard documentation practices.

 Permitting Delays and Compliance Bottlenecks